Carpal Tunnel Syndrome Claims

 Vibrations

-Regular exposure to vibrations, such as driving heavy machinery, can cause an RSI.
-For example, using power tools like drills or chainsaws can lead to hand-arm vibration syndrome (HAVS), an RSI that causes numbness, tingling, and pain in the hands and arms.
-Similarly, vibrating machinery such as jackhammers and compactors can lead to vibration white finger (VWF), which causes finger blanching, numbness, and pain.
+Using power tools like drills or chainsaws can lead to hand-arm vibration syndrome (HAVS), which causes numbness, tingling, and pain in the hands and arms.
+Similarly, jackhammers and compactors can cause VWF, resulting in finger blanching, numbness, and pain.

 Lack of rest or recovery time

-Not allowing the body enough time to rest and recover between repetitive activities can lead to an RSI.
-Rest and recovery time is crucial for the body to repair and regenerate damaged tissues.
-When employees do not have enough time to rest or recover between tasks, it can lead to a cumulative effect of micro-injuries that can eventually result in a repetitive strain injury.
+Rest and recovery time are crucial for the body to repair and regenerate damaged tissues.
+Not allowing the body enough time to recover between repetitive activities can lead to an RSI due to a cumulative effect of micro-injuries.

 Poor ergonomics